ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 - problem with traditional flux quantization

+  so let's have a new look at flux quantization

 - EM flux observables via $\mathscr{A} \equiv \mathbb{C}P^\infty$

 - rational model of $\mathbb{C}P^\infty$ is EM-flux density